A Salute to Mary’s Military Life

 Eventually, she was sent to the Palace of Versailles where they lived in Nissan huts and had some amazing adventures despite the war.
 When the German army began advancing, they travelled by lorry for 3 days until the German Army were pushed back and it was safe for them to return.

 Sadly, her youngest brother was killed in service and so she returned to the UK on compassionate leave.
 However, Mary soon found love and met her husband, a CPO in the Navy at a dance.
 Their son followed in his father’s footsteps and also joined the Navy.
-He continues to serve until this day and although Mary is very proud of her son she does him and his family terribly.
+He continues to serve until this day and although Mary is very proud of her son she does miss him and his family terribly.

 Mary continues to live alone but is very independent and has strong connections with friends and neighbours who ensure she is well looked after.
 Despite being back on the mend, Jan continues to ring Mary every week just to say hello, see how she is doing and have a good chit-chat.
 Mary says ‘It’s helpful when you know there is someone who cares about what you feel and what you think.
 It helps me offload when I’m upset about something.
 I was sad when my son and his family moved abroad although I give them my blessing and so it was good to talk about it.’